-Practice of performance assessment is measured by using 7 items question.
-Most respondents agree that personal assessment feedback must be regular, constructive and done periodically, not just for the sake of administrative fulfillment, and incorporate the ability to build international relationships as one of the indicators of performance assessment.
+Performance appraisal is measured by using 7 items question.
+Most respondents agree that feedback must be regular, constructive and done periodically, not just for the sake of administrative fulfillment, and incorporate the ability to build international relationships as one of the indicators of performance appraisal.
 This is indicated by the average value of responses of 4 at minimum.
 Yet, the accuracy and fairness assessment has not been fully supported by all respondents as more than 20% of respondents rate the size of the assessment is less clear and reliable.
 If the ability to develop internal relationships is one indicator of assessment, it is not so with the ability to develop relationships with external stakeholders.
-This is because the role of establishing external relationships is effectively run by the leader of BPRS.
+This is because the role of establishing external relationships is effectively run by the leader.
 As a result, the performance appraisal of the employees in general does not take into account to those capabilities.